ATOUIYakoub/WeatherAPI/README.md

 The API support GET requests in the following endpoint: <strong>/weather?city=$City&country=$Country&</strong>.

 where the variable "City" is a string.
-Example: Valledupar, and the variable "Country" is a country code of two characters in lowercase.
-Example: co
+Example: Bougaa, and the variable "Country" is a country code of two characters in lowercase.
+Example: dz